unit9/justareflektor/README.md

 ==============
 http://www.justareflektor.com

-This is the repository of the "Just A Reflektor" client side source developed by Google Creative Lab, AATOAA Inc. and UNIT9 Ltd.
+JUST A REFLEKTOR is an interactive short film that explores the themes in Arcade Fire’s “Reflektor.”
+The film bundles WebGL, WebSockets, getUserMedia and WebAudio into an experience for two devices: your computer and your smartphone.
+The project was directed by Vincent Morisset and developed by Unit9, AATOAA, and Google’s Creative Lab.

-The source is not including third party libraries so will require some work to get up and running - and is provided primarily to consult not to rebuild the application.
+This repository does not include any third party libraries and is provided for reference.

 ### Tech Page

-The Google Labs team have created a self standing module which can be found in 'app/tech' that should be complete and an easy installation to perform experiments with some of the site code.
+Just A Reflektor: Sandbox is a JavaScript library made to create, manipulate, test and share post-processing effects in the web browser through WebGL.
+It was created for Just A Reflektor in order to illustrate how many of the effects in the project were created.
+The code for the [Tech Page](http://www.justareflektor.com/tech) is a separate module and can be found in [/sandbox](#).

 ### Building front end